katharostech/arsenal/book/overview.md

 We have decided that it would not be the best route to simply rewrite Armory in Rust.
 Instead we think it would be better to design a new engine, potentially built on existing Rust tools like Amethyst, and provide a rich Blender integration and Logic Node system similar to what Armory has today.

+## Roadmap

+You can view our [roadmap](https://github.com/katharostech/arsenal/milestones) by looking at the milestones on GitHub.
+The roadmap will likely change as we find out what work needs to be done more specifically.

 ## Feedback

 If you have any thoughts or feedback you can open an [issue](https://github.com/katharostech/arsenal/issues/new) or contact us on our [website](https://katharostech.com/contact).